mkessel007/genesis-toolbar-extras/readme.txt

 * Support for all official plugins by StudioPress, plus all third-party community extensions as well as plugins from the "ecosystem", for full list [see "Other Notes" here](http://wordpress.org/extend/plugins/genesis-toolbar-extras/other_notes/)
 * A massive list of resource & community links is included: support forums, tutorials, code snippets, translations etc.
 * A special "Manage Content" group where plugins like "AgentPress Listings", "Premise" or "Genesis Media Project" or other custom post types from some child themes hook in -- so you can very easily manage this framework/child theme related content stuff from your toolbar!
+* Support for the most popular SEO plugins: if one of this is active, Genesis SEO options are also hidden from the toolbar and the plugin's settings links are hooked in! (since v1.1)
+* Optional support for Theme Editor links for child themes (style.css + functions.php), for security reasons has to be activated via `add_theme_support( 'gtbe-theme-editor' );`. (since v1.1)
 * The added menu items by the plugin follow the same user cabalities as their original links - in other words: if a link to a settings page is not displayed without my plugin for a certain user role/capability it won't be when my plugin is active!
 * Support for user profile options regarding Genesis admin menus: So, if a user won't see the left-hand Genesis icon, the same user won't see any Genesis toolbar items!
 * 9 additional icon colors included :) (changeable via filters)
 * 4 filters included to change wording/tooltip and icon of the main item - for more info [see FAQ section here](http://wordpress.org/extend/plugins/genesis-toolbar-extras/faq/)
 * For custom "branding" or special needs a few sections like "Extensions" and "Resource links group" could be hidden from displaying via your active child theme - for more info [see FAQ section here](http://wordpress.org/extend/plugins/genesis-toolbar-extras/faq/)
 * Fully internationalized!
 Real-life tested and developed with international users in mind!
+Also supports update-secure custom language file (if you need special wording...)
 * Fully WPML compatible!

 = Special Features =